Bhejazi/surface-smoothing/README.md

 ## Usage
 The program is usable with a graphical user interface (GUI) in combination with a command line interface for calculation steps.

-To run the code enter:
+To run the program enter:
 ```shell
 python gui_mesh_smoothing.py
 ```